 We all have plans for the future and for the rest of our lives.
 But have you thought further than that?
 Have you considered what will happen to your family and friends after you have gone?
 What will become of your personal possessions?
 It is your right and your responsibility to decide – by ensuring you have a valid will.

-If you don`t leave a will, your estate will be divided up according to State laws.
-This is a lengthy process, during which urgently needed funds may be tied up, placing additional worry and hardship on your family.
+If you don’t leave a will, your estate will be divided up according to State laws.
+It will take roughly 3 months to have an executor appointed during which time your Estate is frozen and urgently needed funds will be tied up, placing additional worry and hardship on your family.

 Your estate will also attract the maximum estate duty.
 Precious items may have to be sold and the money distributed – not necessarily according to your wishes.
 Even if you have made these wishes clear verbally, they cannot be enforced without a valid will.